Document Management > File request links

 - Legal uploads → /Legal Files/

-Pattern 2: Time-based organization Generate monthly folders with corresponding file requests:
+Time-based organization - Generate monthly folders with matching file requests:

-Pattern 3: Process-specific folders Create unique folders and file requests per process instance for maximum organization.
+Process-specific folders - Create unique folders and file requests per process instance.

 - Go to the SharePoint document library